 As you might imagine from the open-ended prompt, people responded with a wide variety of answers.
 Many things were idiosyncratic.
 For one person, their best thing was “disco lights from Amazon.”
 Honestly, that sounds amazing, and I bet this person’s baby is incredibly cool.
 But also, it’s not a universal must-have.

-First, though, here is a pie chart of the best.
+First, though, here is a graph of the best.

 An interesting way to look at these data together is to look at the ratios.
 If we accept that something that is owned widely will attract both lovers and haters, what we really want to ask is which items attract a lot of love and less hate, and vice versa.